8.9

 6

-The waterproof membrane significantly limits airflow, leading to sweaty feet in warmer conditions.
+The waterproof membrane significantly limits airflow, a key issue in warmer conditions.

 Perfect For